jmforde/GitTest/README.md

 Next, use `git commit -m "<your message here"` to commit the changes

 Finally, use `git push` to push to the repository on GitHub!
+You will probably have to use `git push --set-upstream origin JadenFordeBranch`
+to tell git where you want the branch to go...

 Now you can create a pull request to merge your changes into main